-Nonalcoholic fatty liver disease (NAFLD) comprises a spectrum of conditions characterized by hepatic fat accumulation in the absence of primary causes, including alcohol abuse.
-Nonalcoholic steatohepatitis (NASH), in which fat accumulation is accompanied by inflammation, is the most common type of NAFLD and the most common form of liver disease in the United States.
+Nonalcoholic fatty liver disease (NAFLD) includes a spectrum of conditions characterized by hepatic fat accumulation in the absence of primary causes, including alcohol abuse.
+Nonalcoholic steatohepatitis (NASH), in which fat accumulation is accompanied by inflammation, is the most common type of NAFLD and the most common form of liver disease in the US.
 Clinically, NASH may be indistinguishable from alcoholic hepatitis, but it is most often a subclinical disease.

 The progressive accumulation of triglycerides in hepatic tissue results from increased delivery of fatty acids to the liver, decreased export of fatty acids from the liver, or impaired oxidation of fatty acids within the liver.
 Insulin resistance is thought to play a key role in disease development by causing alterations in lipid metabolism, leading to increased uptake of fatty acids by the liver and increased oxidation of lipids within it.

 Most patients remain asymptomatic, although nonspecific symptoms, such as fatigue, malaise, and tenderness of the upper-right abdomen, may occur.
 In more serious cases, the pathologic features resemble those of alcoholic liver disease and may include fibrosis, inflammation, necrosis, and cirrhosis.
 Hepatocellular carcinoma can develop from cirrhosis caused by NASH.

 Fatty liver disease is particularly prevalent among Latin Americans.
 Other risk factors include:

 States of insulin resistance (typically related to obesity, diabetes mellitus, and metabolic syndrome).